If You See Termites With Wings, You May Have a Termite Infestation

 Flying termites, or alates, are the reproductive members of termite colonies.
 Most of the members in a termite colony are workers that destroy wood as they feed, build, and maintain the colony.
 But the alates have only one job: leave the colony, search for a suitable place to nest, and start a new colony.
 While many of the swarmers won’t survive the journey, the new queen sheds her wings and makes the final approach to her new home on foot—with her new king in tow.

 Different termite species have swarms of different sizes.
 Swarms of drywood termites can often contain less than a 100 termites while subterranean termites can produce a flying termite swarm with thousands of reproductives.
 These large swarms can be unsettling.
 But the smaller swarms could go undetected for too long, leaving termite colonies to grow, multiply, and cause destruction.
+If you suspect you might have a termite infestation, contact a professional for subterranean termite inspections.

 Small or large, termite swarms mean one thing.
 There are one or more active colonies nearby that are filled to capacity because termites only swarm when the colony has outgrown the nest.
 You may not see the swarm in action, but there are almost always plenty of discarded wings left behind on the ground, on window sills, and other cracks and crevices around your home.